 Beginning in April 2021, the United States Department of Agriculture changed the supplementation policy and authorized the payment of a supplement of at least $95 to all households receiving SNAP benefits.

 - Who qualifies for the supplemental EA SNAP benefits?

-- What if my household already got the maximum benefit for my household’s size for March, April, and/or May?
+- What if my household already got the maximum benefit for my household’s size for the months of March 2020 through March 2021?

 - How much will I receive in supplemental EA SNAP benefits?

 While New York State’s emergency declaration and the federal public health emergency remain in effect, SNAP households are eligible to receive EA supplemental SNAP benefits in the amount that will bring them up to the maximum SNAP monthly benefit level for their household size or a supplement of $95—whichever amount is greater.

 For example, the maximum allowable monthly amount of SNAP benefits for a household of 4 people is $782.
 If that household receives $400 a month in normal SNAP benefits, they will receive a supplemental EA SNAP benefit of $382.
 If the same household receives $700 a month in normal SNAP benefits, the household would receive $95 a month in supplemental EA SNAP benefits, instead of $82, as would have been the case for months prior to April 2021.